Quincoces

 Juan Carlos Díaz Quincoces (26 January 1933 – 28 November 2002), known as just Quincoces, was a Spanish footballer who played as a defender.
 He made eight appearances for the Spain national team from 1957 to 1959.

+His uncle, Jacinto Quincoces, was also a professional footballer, a Spanish international, and a prominent coach.
+Juan Carlos was often referred to by his maternal surname - 'Quincoces II' - to distinguish him from his famous uncle, although the conventional practice would have been to use his paternal surname, Díaz.
+They worked together at Valencia as coach and player in two spells.